ziqian98/ziqian98.github.io/_pages/about.md

 * Beijing, 2018.9-2019.2
   * Designed automation methods by Java and **JavaScript** for testing API and UI operations for an Enterprise-level project.
   * Designed methods simulating user behaviors in UI and API operation to see if Get and Post actions are legal in **Postman**.
-  * Designed utility methods in **OpenScript** using Java regular expressions to capture keywords of exceptions or warning prompts thrown in the API and UI testing so that corresponding methods can be called to fix that error in the system.
+  * Engineered exception handlers by OpenScript in both backend and frontend using Java Regex to capture keywords of exceptions or warning prompts thrown in API and UI testing so that solution methods can be called to fix specific errors.
-  * Designed utility methods to update changing fields in different versions of json files to support API testing.
+  * Improved testing infrastructure by developing version control methods for internal JSON files shared in different developing cycles.

 # Project Experience